Pain And Palliative Medicine

 • Empowerment of the family members in various aspects of patient care like skin care, mouth care, bedsore care, etc., is undertaken to make them self-reliant and confident.
 We encourage them to be actively involved in the care for their loved ones.

 • In-patient service includes end of life care, one of the components of palliative care.
-Our palliative medicine department liaisons with the intensive care units to provide better end of life care in an attempt to provide ‘A Good Death’ in the presence of their loved ones.
-This facility is extended to patients of all specialties who are terminally ill.
+Our palliative medicine department liaisons with the intensive care units to provide better end of life care to provide ‘A Good Death’ in the presence of their loved ones.
+This facility is extended to patients of all specialties, who are terminally ill.

 Home Care